 The Regional Partnering Center (RPC), a 501(c)(3), was established by the PAG Regional Council in 2014, to advance policies, practices and solutions to regional planning, environmental and energy challenges in Pima County through research and educational outreach with the goal of developing programs for their solution or management.

-The RPC launched a Smart Region Southern Arizona initiative to create a place where people discover unlimited opportunity to achieve economic wellbeing.
+The RPC launched a Smart Region Southern Arizona initiative to create a place where people discover unlimited opportunities to achieve economic wellbeing.
 Six key areas of focus include: shared regional vision, advanced communications infrastructure, modernized transportation system, resilience of infrastructure, strategic talent alignment and water reliability.

 Also working through a memorandum of understanding with Pima Association of Governments, the RPC established the Sabino Canyon Crawler electric shuttle system in the Sabino Canyon Recreation Area.
 Tucson Electric Power provided capital investment for the electric shuttles and electric utility work related to the infrastructure improvements to operate and maintain the electric vehicle system.
 The RPC has a permit through the U.S. Forest Service to operate the Sabino Canyon Crawler service.
 The RPC contracts with Total Ride to operate the vehicles.